 About the Authors

-Charles Jaap is Vice-President of Operations and Business Development for PDG®, a global pharmaceutical and medical device consultant with extensive experience in the strategic development of drug products and medical devices.
+PDG Regulatory Expert is Vice-President of Operations and Business Development for PDG®, a global pharmaceutical and medical device consultant with extensive experience in the strategic development of drug products and medical devices.

 PDG Regulatory Expert/New Product Development for PDG®.
 They have more than 15 years of regulatory affairs experience, with expertise in facilitating FDA meetings and compiling NDA, 505(b)(2), and ANDA submissions.

 The opinions and statements in this paper are solely those PDG Regulatory Expert and do not necessarily reflect those of PDG®.